takahideiwai/network-security/_episodes/PasswordCracking.md

 Use the "--format=crypt" option to force loading hashes of that type instead

 **It suggests us to specify the hash format.
 We can use the following commands to specify the format option and run john again:**

+*sudo john --format=md5 --wordlist=/usr/share/john/password.lst hashfile1.txt*

+**(if the password.lst can not be found, you can use the command locate password.lst to get the correct directory)**

+**You can use the command to check the cracked passwords at this moment:**

+**sudo john --show hashfile1.txt**

+**Step 6: Use the following commands to specify the format option “crypt” and run john again:**

+*sudo john --format=crypt hashfile1.txt*

+**You can use the command to check the cracked passwords again:**

+*sudo john --show hashfile1.txt*

+What are the passwords cracked?
+Please take a screenshot of the result.

+### Post-Task Questions

+Question 1 (4 points): What file in Linux store the names of the user accounts?
+What file stores the users’ password?

+Question 2 (3 points): We observed that salts are stored together with hash codes, and are not kept as secrets.
+Why?

+Question 3 (3 points): Is there any risk if the same salt is reused for several hashes on a user?